 "Monthly membership in my practice will probably cost less than your monthly phone bill."

 My practice will save most patients a lot of money.
 Exceptions may include patients who have insurance provided through Medicare or the military.
 Review your policy and assess what you spent on health care in the last year; include co-pays, medicines, urgent care or ER visits, and lab/imaging bills.
 Then look at the DPC model and weigh the pros/cons.
-I've included links at the bottom of this page to several sites/blogs/articles that are discussing this model.
 Come by or call and I can answer your questions and explain how this could work in your case.
 Membership in my practice is an agreement between you and me; communication and clarity are key.

 What sets you apart from other practices?

 The DPC model skips the bureaucracy.
 It cuts the red tape.
 In refusing to recognize any interference with the sanctity of the patient/physician relationship, this option returns family practice medicine to its root values of clinical excellence and compassionate knowledge of every patient.
 In every aspect of family health care it increases accessibility, convenience, and affordability.

 Is Concierge Medicine the Same as Direct Primary Care?

 These terms are often used interchangeably, and are essentially cousins at two ends of a spectrum.
 A standard concierge physician charges from $500 to several thousand dollars per patient per month and limit their patient panels to 100-200 patients.
 Basically you pay more money for more access to your doctor.
 In contrast, direct primary care practices average around 600 patients per physician but charge much less; between $50 and $100/mo depending on the payment structure (family discounts/age of patient etc).
 DPCs have been described as "concierge medicine for everyone" and are generally priced to save the average patient/family money while increasing the level of physician access as compared to current conventional medicine.